basp/calico/README.md

 That''s log output that is send to the console by default.
 We're using staight up structured logging via **Serlog** and by default we'll use a literate sink to console.

 So now that we have a client we can edit the `Calico.ps1` script and replace the `$Script:ClientId` value with the value we just got from the system.
-And then we'll *source* it again.
+And then we'll *source* it again:

+    > . .\somedir\someotherdir\calico\Calico.Cmd\Calico.ps1

 ## Importing Data
+### Resolving a directory of shapefiles
 In order to import data we need a *feature type* definition.
 It's the attributes that we expect to find when we import a particular data set.
 This might seem a bit confusing so we'll start slowly.

-First, you need some data in form of shapefiles.
+First, you need some data in the form of shapefiles.
 Create a directory somewhere (anywhere, it doens't matter) and name it something that you can remember (for this example we'll name it `sandbox`).
 Copy all the shapefiles that you can find into that directory and use your PowerShell prompt to navigate to it:

-    > cd drive:\your\shapefile\dir
+    > cd drive:\sandbox

+Calico aims to be easy to use and to *entice* you to explore the data.
+For our current use-cases there are two important things that it can do:

+* It can determine which feature types match a particular shaprefile.
+* And it can also determine the *plot* that the dataset from the shapefile belongs to.

+Let's see this in action.
+If you have the `Calico.ps1` scriopt sourced and once you're in a directory with shapefiles just execute the following command:

+    > Resolve-Directory

+After a (hopefully short) while you'lll start to see output appear.
+We'll take a look at what all this output means in the next section.

+### Understanding the output
+TODO

 > It doesn't matter if the shapefiles are all of different types, we'll deal with that in the following sections, just create a sandbox directory and dump every shapefile (usually they are *triplets* of files) that you have into that folder.